 To use internal disclosure to report wrongdoings

-As far as reasonable, internal disclosure is encourage and used to avoid public crisis.
+As far as reasonable, internal disclosure is encouraged and used to avoid a public crisis.

 To protect the whistleblower

 Where the disclosure is made in good faith, the whistleblower will be protected against victimisation or other adverse treatment.

 All actions taken against the alleged wrongdoers would be fair and without prejudice.

 To require that an effective whistleblowing guideline is established and maintained by CMC Whistleblowing guidelines must be sufficient to: